 - Is age 62 years or older - Is blind or disabled (as defined under section 216[i][l] or 1614 of the Social Security Act), and who certifies that because of this disability s/he is unable to comply with the service provisions - Is a primary caretaker of such an individual - Is engaged in work activities (SLHA will consider 20 hours per week as the minimum number of hours needed to qualify for a work activity exemption) - Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act ("Block grants To States for Temporary Assistance for Needy Families"), or under any other welfare-to-work program of the state of Missouri.
-Including a state-administered welfare-to-work program - Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state of Missouri, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program
+Including a state-administered welfare-to-work program - Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state of Missouri, including a state-administered welfare-to-work program or Supplemental Nutrition Assistance Program (SNAP), and has not been found by the state or other administering entity to be in noncompliance with such program.
+Supplemental Nutrition Assistance Program (SNAP) qualifies as a welfare program of the state.